nikkiakali/nikkiakali/README.md

 # Hi there 👋

 I’m **Natasha Akali** — turning ideas into products that people actually use.
-- 🔭 Currently building: **Pocket LLM** – lightweight tools for training and running small-scale LLMs locally
+- 🔭 Currently building:  **Celiac Disease Dining Companion** – AI-powered app for safer dining with celiac disease
 - 🧠 Interests: Building AI agents, ML systems, and full-stack products at the intersection of software and product engineering
 - 💬 Ask me about: product ideation → engineering → shipping
 - 👯 I’m looking to collaborate on AI agents, lightweight ML tools, and practical products that help people.